 This is the one drinking water quality test kit you need to test the well water in your house.
 It analyses 8 of the most common and potentially hazardous contaminants found in drinking water (Bacteria, Lead, Pesticides, Nitrates, Nitrites, Chlorine, pH and Hardness).
 It is easy to use, trustworthy and provides accurate instant results.

-According to the Water Quality and Health Council, toxins in our drinking water are the number one health threat causing cancer, heart disease and lead poisoning Such chronic illnesses are brought on by the body's absorption.
-Water contaminants not only affect our health, but they can also corrode fixtures, stain and deteriorate clothing and household surfaces, alter the taste of food and drinking water.
+According to the Water Quality and Health Council, toxins in our drinking water are the number one health threat and can cause cancer, heart disease and lead poisoning.
+Such chronic illnesses are brought on by the body's absorption.
+Water contaminants not only affect our health, but they can also corrode fixtures, stain and deteriorate clothing and household surfaces and alter the taste of food and drinking water.